 Use Kafka Streams or Kafka Connect for integrating and processing data at scale

-Increasing partitions can improve concurrency and throughput but also has its downsides, because it might:
+Increasing partitions can improve concurrency and throughput but also has its downsides, as it might:

 Increase overhead on the cluster due to more open file handles and additional replication traffic